Sahir214/GRIP_TSF_Task_1/README.md

 This project is built with a robust technology stack, utilizing the power of HTML, CSS, Bootstrap and JavaScript for the front-end design, PHP for the back-end functionality, and MySQL as the database management system.
 With these technologies, the project guarantees an efficient and seamless user experience.

 The website is hosted on 000Webhost, a reliable and secure hosting platform.
-You can access the live website via the link provided: https://gripsystem.000webhostapp.com/
+You can access the live website via the link provided: https://tsfwebspark.000webhostapp.com/

-If you have any questions or want to know more about the project, you can reach out to the creator, Vishal Chhipa, on LinkedIn at: https://www.linkedin.com/in/vishalchhipa00/